Here’s the thing about hair: it’s dead. Well, at least the hair you can see is (the inside of the hair follicle is still alive).

-Those are the ones you really need to worry about.
-They’ll sneak up on you like little hair-killing ninjas.
+Those are the ones you really need to worry about… because they’ll sneak up on you like little hair-killing ninjas.

-So let’s talk about the 7 things that you probably do every day, that are just wrecking your hair.
+Let’s talk about the 7 things you probably do every day to just wreck your hair.

 1. Using Bobby Pins and Hair Ties

-I often wear my hair in ponytails (they say that hairstylists don’t like to style their own hair), but I started noticing a ton of breakage around the nape of my neck.
-I pin up the shorter hair with bobby pins, but this just causes more breakage.
-It’s a vicious cycle, and I don’t really know how to get out of it.
+I often wear my hair in ponytails and messy buns, but after a while, I started to notice a bunch of breakage around the nape of my neck.
+This is because I pin up the shorter pieces with bobby pins, which just causes more breakage.
+It’s a vicious cycle that I can’t get out of.

-Furthermore, your hair will sometimes get tangled on the bobby pins, causing you to rip out your hair when you pull them out.
+Furthermore, your hair sometimes gets tangled on the bobby pins, causing you to rip through it when you pull them out.